fluxninja/aperture/docs/content/reference/cloud-ui/personal-access-tokens.md

 ```

 Aperture Cloud uses Personal Access Tokens to authenticate requests coming from
-[aperturectl][configure aperturectl].
-You can create Personal Access Tokens for
+[aperturectl][aperturectl].
+You can create Personal Access Tokens for your user
-your user in the Aperture Cloud UI.
+in the Aperture Cloud UI.

 ## Pre-requisites